vaab/kal-shlib-core/README.rst

 Do I need shlibs ?
 ------------------

 If you take time shell-scripting, this might be of interest, some function have actually saved me lot of time.

 If you have found an utility for other component of the kal packages, you can save place by making all binaries dynamically linked to these libraries.
-This is especially usefull if you have installed more than one kal package.
+This is especially useful if you have installed more than one kal package.

-I use ``shlib`` executable for some of my ``autogen.sh`` provided in some other shell script I wrote.
+I use ``shlib`` executable for many of my other publicly distributed shell script program.

 Where can I find docs ?
 -----------------------

-There are very few docs at the moment.
+Sorry, there are very few docs at the moment.
 Best of all is to look at libraries source code.